-Provisions The Authority has made provisions of £50,000 each for Transferred Housing Stock Repairs reduction achieved for each NDR and Transferred Housing Stock Environmental Warranty Excesses.
-These provide amounts to cover for an estimated number of future provision requirement by around claims.
+Provisions The Authority has made provisions of £50,000 each for Transferred Housing Stock Repairs and Transferred Housing Stock Environmental Warranty Excesses.
+These provide amounts to cover for an estimated number of future claims.
 It is possible the actual number may exceed the estimate.
 The Business Rate Retention scheme introduced a requirement to maintain a provision for rating appeals.
 The system is complex and neither the number of successful appeals nor the percentage reduction in rateable value (RV) achieved can be pre-determined.
-The current provision totals £1,791,167 of which the Council's share as billing authority is £716,466. as billing authority would be £35,823.
+The current provision totals £1,522,011 of which the Council's share as billing authority is £608,804. reduction achieved for each NDR appeal could increase or decrease the provision requirement by around £76,100.
+Of this, the Council's share as billing authority would be £30,440.
 See note 22 on page 70 for further details on Provisions.
 Arrears An estimate of the impairment allowance for doubtful debts is based upon the age and type of each debt.
 A collective assessment matrix is used, including the value of items with shared characteristics, eg. the type of debtor and the period overdue, together with a weighting factor for the probability of default.
-The loss allowance for impairment at 31 March 2023 is £2,654,136.
-Whilst the full impact of the coronavirus pandemic remains uncertain, it has been addressed when assessing the expected credit loss provisions and the use of a collective provision matrix ensures that where arrears rise there is a corresponding increase in the expected credit loss provision.
-10% increase on the impairment amount would require an additional £211,222 to be set aside as an allowance.
+The loss allowance for impairment at 31 March 2025 is £1,906,621.
+When assessing the expected credit loss provisions and the use of a collective provision matrix ensures that where arrears rise there is a corresponding increase in the expected credit loss provision.
+10% increase on the impairment amount would require an additional £190,662 to be set aside as an allowance.